Xinxiang-Guo/Xinxiang-Guo.github.io/_pages/about.md

 ---

-Feel free to reach out if you’re interested in collaboration, academic exchange, or just want to talk about games — theoretical or strategic!
+Feel free to reach out if you’re interested in collaboration, academic exchange, or just want to talk about games!